domgaulton/catch-of-the-day-wes-bos/readme.md

 * Using `[e.target.name]: e.target.value` computed method we can select what key has been updated and change it base don updated value.
 Good for changing dynamic values
 * Set a new method in the app.js and pass it to props then call this method

+### Lesson 21
+* CRUD - Create Read Update Delete (first 3 are done already)
+* Delete - removeFish method and pass it to inventory via props (note firebase method of setting fish to null in app.js)
+* Can use `delete` for order state as it isn't using firebase.
+NB - What is delete??!